How to Change Mouse Cursor Size in Ubuntu Linux

 How to change your mouse pointer size in Ubuntu Linux

-Ubuntu Linux lets you change the cursor size so it’s easier to see on your screen.
-Here’s how to do it.
+Ubuntu Linux lets users adjust the cursor size to match any display setup.
+Here is how to do it.

 Conclusion: